Jostyck9/R-type/README.md

 To win, you have to be the last one alive.
 You can shoot enemies by pressing space bar and move using directional arrows.
 Be careful, each ennemies have differents properties.

+### Code documentation

+The [UML](https://jostyck9.github.io/R-type/inherits.html) and the [CodeDescription](https://jostyck9.github.io/R-type/) id always up to date with the master branch

+You can also find in the folder documentation, a wiki that explains how is working our project

 Licence
 ----
 Hugo Berthome, Romane Bézier, Esther Bailloux, Clément Dumaine and Hugo Beaupel